kimfucious/sakura/README.md

 * CSS
 * HTML
 * JavaScript
+* Liquid
 * React JSX
 * Ruby
 * Sass (SCSS)

 There is also a Prism plugin added to the JS for a dynamic code-copy button.
-Check that out my visiting one of the sample posts.
+Check that out by visiting one of the sample posts with a code-snippet.

 You can extend (or otherwise change) the Prism config by going to the [Prism website](http://prismjs.com/index.html), generating a new JS (and maybe a css) file, and replacing the current JS file (`assets/js/prism.min.js`) and/or (`css/custom/vendor/_prism.scss`) with your desirements.

 ### Font Awesome 5